bioinf-mcb/MANIAC/README.md

 ## 4. Installation

 Follow the instructions below to install MANIAC on your system.
-This guide covers installation for macOS, Linux (Debian-based), and Windows (via WSL).
+This guide covers installation for [macOS](#macOS), [Linux Debian-Based](#linux-debian-based-eg-ubuntu), and [Windows](#windows) (via WSL).
+You will begin by setting up essential tools like git, conda, and wget, then clone the MANIAC repository, and finally create a dedicated conda environment to install all required dependencies.
+Detailed instructions are provided for each operating system to ensure a smooth installation process.
+To learn more you can refer to orignal websites of these tools.

+[homebrew](https://brew.sh/) a package manager for macOS.<br>
+[apt](https://packages.ubuntu.com/) a package manager for Linux.<br>
+[git](https://github.com/git-guides/install-git) distributed version control system for downloading repository.<br>
+[conda](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html) package and environment manager with different [distributions](https://repo.anaconda.com/miniconda/)<br>
+[WSL](https://learn.microsoft.com/en-us/windows/wsl/install#install-wsl-command) a Linux subsystem for Windows.<br>

+MANIAC dependencies:

+- python=3.9
+- bash=5.2.21
+- r-base=4.4.1
+- r-essentials=4.4
+- r-arrows=17.0.0
+- snakemake=8.5
+- pandas=2.2
+- biopython=1.79
+- mmseqs2=15.6
+- datamash=1.8

 ### macOS